Anku5hk/Programmers_guide_to_Python/book.md

   def my_func(self, var1):
     return var1 + max(self.para1, self.para2)

-## instance
+## Instance
+some_instance = MyClass1()
 # use '.' dot operator to access methods/variables of an object
-some_instance = MyClass1()
-# access variables
 print(some_instance.other_var) # 10
+# if attribute is not found, AttributeError is returned
-# access methods
+print(some_instance.other_var_42) # AttributeError
+# same goes for method, only with the rounded brackets
 print(some_instance.return_my_var()) # 30

 # create new instance, pass arguments for parameterized constructor